dortania/OpenCore-Install-Guide/extras/kaslr-fix.md

 ## So how do I fix this

-The real fix to this is quite simple actually, the process is both the same for Clover and OpenCore users.
+The real fix to this is quite simple actually.
 What you'll need:

-* **Clover users**:
-  * Clover Shell(most users already have this included, usually called shell64.efi or some variation)
-    * This will be found under `EFI/CLOVER/tools`
-    * If you're missing this, you can grab it from the [CLOVERV2-xxxx.zip](https://github.com/CloverHackyColor/CloverBootloader/releases)
-  * [OcQuirks](https://github.com/CloverHackyColor/CloverBootloader/releases/latest) since Clover v5120 by downloading the .zip CloverV2-xxxx.zip it is included under /CloverV2/EFI/CLOVER/drivers/off/UEFI/MemoryFix/OcQuirks.efi, this needs to be coupled with OpenRuntime.efi which is provided in the same path
-(Don't mix Aptio fixes together or use OsxAptioFixDrvX, AptioMemoryFix, only OcQuirks is supported in this guide)
-    * Make sure this is inside `EFI/CLOVER/drivers/UEFI`
-  * OpenRuntime.efi(Bundled with CloverV2)
-    * Make sure this is inside `EFI/CLOVER/drivers/UEFI`
-  * ~~OcQuirks.plist~~(Bundled in Clover's config.plist, in last section after `SystemParameters` ).
-To change OpenRuntime quirks, check the end of the config-sample.plist from CloverV2-xxxx.zip, since Slice merged ReddestDream's OcQuirks.plist in Clover's config.plist

 * **OpenCore users**:
   * [OpenRuntime](https://github.com/acidanthera/OpenCorePkg/releases)
   * [OpenShell](https://github.com/acidanthera/OpenCorePkg/releases)(Don't forget to enable this under `Root -> Misc -> Tools`)

-And we'll also need to configure our config.plist -> Booter(for OpenCore) or OcQuirks.plist(for Clover):
+And we'll also need to configure our config.plist -> Booter:

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc